Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 Mio: "What'd you mean by that?"

 "_Just what I said._ Anyway, break time's over.
 Let's crack on."
+Not something he's willing to speak out yet.

 Lanz just threw his hands into the air, "_Don't say_ **thaaaaatttt...**" Only Sena can catch up with him.